acrolinx/clj-queue-by/README.md

 2. Push `{:name "bob"   :data "x"}`
 3. Push `{:name "alice" :data 2}`
 4. Pull `{:name "alice" :data 1}`.
 This takes a snapshot and delivers the oldest item.
-The second item from Bob now the head of the snapshot.
-The second item from Alice stays on her dedicated queue.
+The item from Bob now the head of the snapshot.
+The Alice's second item stays on her dedicated queue.
 5. Push `{:name "alice" :data 3}`
 6. Push `{:name "alice" :data 4}`
 7. Pull `{:name "bob"   :data "x"}`.
 Was head of the snapshot.